MicrosoftDocs/power-automate-docs/articles/email-customization.md

 ### Option 2: Copy HTML from an Outlook email

-Alternatively, if you don't know—or don't feel like playing with—HTML<!--note from editor: Suggested.-->, follow these steps:
+Alternatively, if you don't know—or don't feel like playing with—HTML, follow these steps:

 1. Create an email in Outlook, styling it with colors, content placeholders, images, and tables.
 1. Send the email to yourself.